gallexi/darray/README.md

 ```
 Both macros may reassign memory behind the scenes, but unlike other functions in the library, assignment back to `darr` is automatic (for performance/convenience reasons).
 Again, always assume pointer invalidation (i.e. be weary of multiple references to the same darray).

 So what if allocation fails inside `da_insert` or `da_push`?
-Well unlike the rest of the library, these functions sacrifice safety for speed.
-If reallocation fails during insertion, a `NULL` pointer might get dereferenced and your program could blow up.
+Well unlike the rest of the library if reallocation fails during insertion, a `NULL` pointer might get dereferenced and your program could blow up.
 That sounds pretty bad, but as it turns out in practice this almost never happens, so the library optimizes for it.
 In C++, pushing/inserting into a vector without catching a `std::bad_alloc` exception is more or less the same as these "unsafe" insertion macros.
 It is so rare for allocation to fail on modern systems that it's almost never worth thinking about.

-But of course there are times when memory allocation can and will fail, so users **need** a way to guard against that.
-Both macros have separate versions that sacrifice speed for safety.
+Of course there are times when memory allocation can and will fail, and users **need** a way to guard against it.
+Both macros have separate versions that sacrifice speed/convenience for safety.
 ```C
 #define /* void* */da_sinsert(/* void* */darr, /* size_t */index, /* ELEM_TYPE */value, /* void* */backup) \
     /* ...macro implementation */